 Specific secondary or associated conditions and complications

 Complications include lateral recess stenosis, which may cause radicular symptoms.
-Z-joint arthropathy and associated ligamentum flavum hypertrophy can lead to central canal stenosis and subsequently result in myelopathy.7 Synovial cysts, while more common in the lumbar spine, can form in the cervical/thoracic joint, and may result in radicular symptoms.9 In rare instances, severe z-joint arthropathy can lead to segmental instability and joint subluxation.
-There have been many cases of intraspinal synovial cyst communicating with the C1-C2 facet joints and subarachnoid space associated with rheumatoid atlantoaxial instability and associated myelopathic symptoms.13 Whiplash injuries can result in chronic neck pain and headaches; frequently this pain is referred from z-joints, especially C2-3, injury.3
+Facet joint arthropathy and associated ligamentum flavum hypertrophy can lead to central canal stenosis and subsequently result in myelopathy.10 Synovial cysts, while more common in the lumbar spine, can form in the cervical/thoracic joint, and may result in radicular symptoms.12 In rare instances, severe facet joint arthropathy can lead to segmental instability and joint subluxation.
+There have been many cases of intraspinal synovial cyst communicating with the C1-C2 facet joints and subarachnoid space associated with rheumatoid atlantoaxial instability and associated myelopathic symptoms.13 Whiplash injuries can result in chronic neck pain and headaches; frequently this pain is referred from facet joints, especially C2-3, injury.3

-Facet-mediated neck/back pain is largely a diagnosis of exclusion.
+Facet-mediated neck pain is largely a diagnosis of exclusion.
 There are no specific signs or special examination maneuvers/movements to aide in the diagnosis.
-Diagnosis is often guided by the absence signs that may suggest alternate etiologies, such as neurological impairment or radicular symptoms.4 Numerous quality studies consistently fail to demonstrate a correlation between the popularized “facet loading” maneuver (pain upon extension and ipsilateral rotation) and facet mediated pain.10 The only physical exam finding that appears to consistently correlate with facet arthropathy, and later successful treatment, is paraspinal tenderness, which has been shown to distinguish facet pain from discogeninc back pain.10 Manual spine examination, when used in conjecture with paraspinal tenderness, may also be a useful clinical tool.13 Additional examination findings may include: range of motion restrictions (specifically in flexion, extension, and rotation), cervical kyphosis (loss of normal lordotic curvature), and hypertonicity of anterior/middle scalenes, trapezius, and sternocleidomastoid.
+Diagnosis is often guided by the absence signs that may suggest alternate etiologies, such as neurological impairment or radicular symptoms.4 Numerous quality studies consistently fail to demonstrate a correlation between the popularized “facet loading” maneuver (pain upon extension and ipsilateral rotation) and facet mediated pain.14 The only physical exam finding that appears to consistently correlate with facet arthropathy, and later successful treatment, is paraspinal tenderness, which has been shown to distinguish facet pain from discogeninc back pain.14 Manual spine examination, when used in conjunction with paraspinal tenderness, may also be a useful clinical tool.19 Additional examination findings may include: range of motion restrictions (specifically in flexion, extension, and rotation), cervical kyphosis (loss of normal lordotic curvature), and hypertonicity of anterior/middle scalenes, trapezius, and sternocleidomastoid.

-Patients may assume a forward flexed kyphotic posture to alleviate pain and will likely have limited mobility in all planes.11 Pain may be exacerbated by going from a sitting to standing position.14 Upper cervical spine z-joint arthropathy can limit head rotation, causing difficulty with driving, and can hinder conversations in social situations.
-These impairments may lead to decreased quality of life and can contribute to depression, especially in elderly patients.
+Patients may assume a forward flexed kyphotic posture to alleviate pain and will likely have limited mobility in all planes.17 Pain may be exacerbated by going from a sitting to standing position.20 Upper cervical spine facet joint arthropathy can limit head rotation, causing difficulty with driving, and can hinder conversations in social situations.
+These impairments may lead to decreased quality of life and can contribute to depression.

 Laboratory studies are indicated if there is suspicion of underlying cancer, rheumatologic disease, inflammatory disease, and infectious process, as well as in cases of unexplained spinal pain.
 In appropriate patients, Human Leukocyte Antigen-B27, Antinuclear Antibody, Rheumatoid Factor, and Serum Protein Electrophoresis, Thyroid and Parathyroid, and Vitamin D levels are indicated.

-The primary role of imaging is to exclude other pathologies (i.e., disc disease, tumor, fracture).
-X-ray, magnetic resonance imaging (MRI), computerized tomography (CT), and bone scan can reveal z-joint arthropathy, even in its early stages.14 Degenerative changes seen on imaging, however, lack predictive value for corresponding z-joint mediated pain, as degenerative changes are often seen in asymptomatic patients.15 Imaging may help to exclude z-joint arthropathy, as multiple radiological studies have demonstrated that disc degeneration almost always precedes z-joint degeneration, especially in older adults.14 It is common to order spine X-ray and MRI or CT prior to performing a spine procedure.
+The primary role of imaging is to exclude spondylolysis, spondylolisthesis, and tumor.
+X-ray, magnetic resonance imaging (MRI), computerized tomography (CT), and bone scan can reveal facet arthropathy, even in its early stages.20 Degenerative changes seen on imaging, however, lack predictive value for corresponding facet joint mediated pain, as degenerative changes are often seen in asymptomatic patients.21 Imaging may help to exclude facet joint arthropathy, as multiple radiological studies have demonstrated that disc degeneration almost always precedes facet joint degeneration, especially in older adults.14 It is common to order spine X-ray and MRI or CT prior to performing a spine procedure.

 Supplemental assessment tools